 Go into Skyscanner and search for a flight out of whichever airport is closest to you.
 You can also select “all nearby airports.”
 Select your destination.
 Then click “set price alert.”
 Whenever that price rises or falls, Skyscanner will let you know immediately via email or Facebook Messenger.
 If the flight suddenly drops by $40, get on it.

 Skyscanner is not an airline, so once you find a flight you want, it then takes you to that airline’s site to book it.
+However, I recommend using Skyscanner to find the cheap flight deals, and then heading to the airline’s website to book it directly from the airline.

 6. Save money on accommodation with Airbnb referrals